 I just love seeing how my clients are going after birth and to more formally meet their beautiful little ones.
 Id be up for a visit any time.
 I also have a number of clients book in Motherhood and family shoots later on in life.

-Your images are just that - your images.
-I will not use your images in any way that you have not agreed to.
+Your images are exactly that — yours.
+I will never use your images or film in any way you have not agreed to.

 I want you to feel truly comfortable working with me, and if that means I am answering multipul questions before you book, through or journey together or on the other-side I am more than happy to.